Do you want to use Google Search Console to grow your website traffic?

 To see the affected pages, you can scroll down to the ‘Details’ section and click on the error.

 Poorly coded WordPress themes or plugins cause most mobile usability issues.
 The easiest way to fix those issues is by using a better responsive WordPress theme.

 19. Use URL Inspection Tool in Search Console

-The URL Inspection tool in Google Search Console provides information about a page if it’s on Google search results or not.
+The URL Inspection tool in Google Search Console provides information about a page and whether it’s on Google search results or not.

 You can check the status of a page and also request Google to recrawl a page.
 To start, simply enter a URL in the top search bar.

-Google Search Console will then show you the status of the page is indexed by Google.
-If it’s not indexed, then you’ll see a message saying ‘URL is not on Google.’
+Google Search Console will then show you the status of the page that is indexed by Google.
+If it’s not indexed, then you’ll see a message saying, ‘URL is not on Google.’